oktadev/okta-blog/_source/_posts/2020-04-29-master-filestream-in-csharp-aspnetcore.md

 My goal is that, by the end of this article, you have a stronger understanding of some of the low level APIs that make moving large amounts of data possible.
 Additionally, we're going to use this knowledge to make a secure streaming service from Amazon Web Services S3 that will let us restrict data to certain roles.
 We'll do this using the smallest instance available on AWS, demonstrating the power of streams to move big data with small machines.

-## Prerequisites

-To follow along with this guide you'll need
+To follow along with this guide you'll need these **prerequisites**:

 * Basic knowledge of .NET
 * [Visual Studio Code or Visual Studio 2019](https://visualstudio.microsoft.com/downloads/)